edwardlavender/fvcom.tbx/README.md

 ## Future functionality

-Future plans for `WeStCOMSExploreR` include developing the following
+Future developments to `WeStCOMSExploreR` may include developing the following functionality:

-functionality:
+  - Relaxing directory and file naming conventions;
+  - Acquiring specific environmental fields from thredds’ servers;
   - Exploring temperature profiles through space and time;
   - Exploring spatiotemporal variation in environmental conditions in 3d;
   - Estimating bottom velocity from vertical profiles;

-  - Improved flexibility to define new environmental fields;
+# Disclaimer

+`WeStCOMSExploreR` is a new package at an early stage of evolution.
+Please report issues, comments or suggestions\!